wireservice/agate-lookup/docs/index.rst

 |  ...  | ...   |   ...  |
 +-------+-------+--------+

-Fetch tables automatically have :code:`row_names` assigned.
+Lookup tables automatically have :code:`row_names` assigned.
 In this case the row names are a tuple of :code:`(year, month)`.
 We can use this to quickly calculate inflation-adjusted prices in another table.

 .. code-block:: python